Vietnam.vn - Nền tảng quảng bá Việt Nam

 So phan Google. anh 3

-35% of Google searches are on the Chrome browser.
+35% of Google searches are conducted on the Chrome browser.
 Photo: Pexels.

-But Judge Mehta questioned whether the divestment would actually provide the competitive benefits it was intended to provide.
-He worried that Chrome could be acquired by a company that prioritizes its own search product, or even by a company that would re-install Google as the default.
+However, Judge Mehta questioned whether the divestment would actually deliver the desired competitive advantage.
+He worried that Chrome could be acquired by a company that prioritizes its own search product, or even by a company that would revert Google as the default.

-Dahlquist envisions a third scenario, a healthy competition for the Chrome browser’s search page.
-In this scenario, the new owner of Chrome could accept payments from other companies to make it the default search engine, or it could still favor Google as the primary search engine.
-However, Google would be prohibited from paying for that position until the current ban is lifted.
+Attorney Dahlquist envisioned a third scenario: healthy competition for the search page in the Chrome browser.
+Under this scenario, the new owner of Chrome could accept payments from other companies to set search as the default, or still prioritize Google as the primary search engine.
+However, Google would be prohibited from paying for this position until the current ban is lifted.

-Judge Mehta also supported this idea, arguing that divesting Chrome was simpler and more effective than other remedies.
-Ultimately, Mehta told Dahlquist that he was “not seeking to weaken Google,” but rather to support potential competitors.
+Judge Mehta also supported this view, arguing that divesting Chrome was simpler and more effective than other remedies.
+Ultimately, Mehta told Dahlquist that he was "not seeking to undermine Google," but rather to support potential competitors.

-“We’re trying to enable competitors, not put them on par with Google from the start,” he explained.
+"We're trying to create opportunities for competitors, not to put them on par with Google right from the start," he explained.

 Source: https://znews.vn/so-phan-cua-google-dat-tren-tren-ban-can-post1557259.html